zachbarth/minimalist-game-framework/README.md

 1. Clone the repo.
 2. Add your assets (images, fonts, sounds, and music) to the Assets folder.
 These file will be automatically synchronized to your build directory by a post-build step in Visual Studio.
 3. Start writing your game in the `Game` class.
-The API is stateless and static within the `Engine` class, making it easy to call it from anywhere in your code.
+The API is stateless and static within the `Engine` class.

 All functions and properties listed below are members of the static `Engine` class.
 For example, if you wanted to draw a line, you could call `Engine.DrawLine()` from anywhere in your code.

-Documentation for the arguments to functions can be found in the code itself, along with explanations of enums and their values.
+Documentation for function arguments and enum values can be found in the code itself.

 # Core #